ThinkDataEd/curriculum/docs/unit2/lesson13.md

 possibility, prospect, expectation, unintentional, unplanned.
 The actual definition of chance is “a possibility of something happening.”***</span>

-5. To expand on the flow chart from [Lesson 9](lesson9.md) (chance → probability → simulations), explain that we can use **simulations** to show that sometimes, when we think two groups are different, the difference is really just because of chance, or **randomness**, and does not mean anything.
-This brings us back to “chance” in the flow chart.
+5. Explain that we can use **simulations** to show that sometimes, when we think two groups are different, the difference is really just because of chance, or **randomness**, and does not mean anything.

 6. Remind students that a simulation is a model for creating random outcomes.
 Randomness means that something just happens without a specific order.